A Comprehensive Guide to Sezane Bags

 Maybe you love a bucket bag.
 Moi?
 J’aime pas a bucket bag.
 The Farrow comes in three sizes, with the biggest 10.2 inches x 9.2 inches x 6.7 inches.
 The strap is 38.2 inches and adjustable.

-The more interesting variations include a crocodile-embossed leather and an embossed blue leather.
-It also comes in a tiny micro version ($235): 6.6 inches x 7.4 inches x 4.7 inches, including a lovely rosy color (aka “vintage blush”, $235).
+The more interesting variations include a crocodile-embossed leather and a black croco print.
+It also comes in a mini version ($250): 8.3 inches x 5.9 inches x 6.3 inches, in four finishes including a cute smooth peach ($250)

 Sezane Bags: The Raffia Summer Collection

 So the other main category of Sezane bags is the summer raffias.
 I find it amazing that they can charge these prices — if you’ve ever had a raffia bag, you know that they’re doomed to fail, the raffia is just too delicate a fiber to withstand day-in, day-out wear.
 They show incredible craftsmanship — it’s no surprise that they’re made in Madagascar, not Italy — but I would be stressed every time I took it out.
-(Also Sezane advises you not to take it out in the rain, which, like, sure, but that just seems even more stressful.)
+(Also Sezane advises you not to take it out in the rain — which, like, sure, but that just seems even more stressful!
+It’s summer!
+It rains!)

 Frequently asked questions about Sezane bags: